Acne 101: What Actually Works in Korean Skincare

 Common Acne Myths That Make Things Worse

-Myth #2: Acne is caused by dirt on your skin.
+Myth #2: Acne is caused by dirty skin

 Managing acne isn’t just about what you should do—it’s equally important to know what to avoid.
 Doing the wrong things can make breakouts worse or slow down healing.
 Here’s what to skip: